Table of contents

 Demo before discovery (showing product without knowing context)

 The enthusiastic rep trap : showing the solution before understanding the problem.
 The prospect sees 47 features go by, 44 of which do not apply to them, and ends the demo thinking "too complex, not for us".
-Per Nimitai analysis, 91% of reps who demo in the first 10 minutes of the call lose the deal from "feature confusion".
+Demoing in the very first minutes, before understanding the problem, often loses the deal to "feature confusion".

 Symptoms : demo over 25 minutes linear product tour prospect in passive mode no questions during demo